Relative p-adic Hodge theory: Foundations: Algebro-geometric preliminaries

 For (b), note that the set of $y \in S$ which are roots of monic polynomials over $R$ whose nonleading coefficients belong to $I$ is an ideal.
 Consequently, if $x \in 1 + IS$, it is a root of a monic polynomial $P \in R[T]$ for which $P(T-1)$ has all nonleading coefficients in $I$.
 It follows that the constant coefficient $P_0$ of $P$ belongs to $\pm 1 + I$ and so is a unit; since $P_0 = P_0 - P(x)$ is divisible by $x$ (being the evaluation at $x$ of the polynomial $P_0-P$), $x$ is also a unit. \end{proof}

-\begin{prop} \begin{enumerate} \item[(a)] Let $R \to R'$ be a homomorphism of rings such that every element of $R$ whose image in $R'$ is a unit is itself a unit.
+\begin{prop} The following statements hold. \begin{enumerate} \item[(a)] Let $R \to R'$ be a homomorphism of rings such that for any invertible module $M$ over $R$, every element of $M$ which generates $M \otimes_R R'$ also generates $M$.
+(For example, this holds if $\Pic(R) \to \Pic(R')$ is injective and every element of $R$ which maps to a unit in $R'$ is itself a unit.)
 Suppose that for each $S \in \FEt(R)$, every idempotent element of $S \otimes_R R'$ is the image of a unique idempotent element of $S$.
 Then the base change functor $\FEt(R) \to \FEt(R')$ is rank-preserving and fully faithful. \item[(b)] Let $R$ be a ring, and let $I$ be an ideal contained in the Jacobson radical of $R$.
 Suppose that for each $S \in \FEt(R)$, every idempotent element of $S/IS$ lifts to $S$.
 Then the base change functor $\FEt(R) \to \FEt(R/I)$ is rank-preserving and fully faithful. \end{enumerate} \end{prop} Note that in case (a), if $R \to R'$ is injective, then $S$ injects into $S \otimes_R R'$ because $S$ is locally free as an $R$-module (see Definition~\ref{D:finite etale category}), so the condition simply becomes that every idempotent element of $S \otimes_R R'$ belongs to $S$. \begin{proof} The rank-preserving property is evident in both cases.
 To check full faithfulness in case (a), note that the hypothesis on the homomorphism $R \to R'$ implies that a map between finite projective $R$-modules is an isomorphism if and only if its base extension to $R'$ is an isomorphism (because the isomorphism condition amounts to invertibility of the determinant).
 Consequently, for $U,V \in \FEt(R)$ and $e \in U \otimes_R V$ an idempotent element, the map $\Gamma(e): V \to e(U \otimes_R V)$ is an isomorphism if and only if its base extension to $R'$ is an isomorphism.
 Lemma~\ref{L:idempotents to morphisms} then implies that every morphism $U \otimes_R R' \to V \otimes_R R'$ of $R'$-algebras descends to a morphism $U \to V$ of $R$-algebras, as desired.